-In our opinion, because of the significance of the matters described in the Basis for Adverse Opinion on Governmental Activities paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the governmental activities of the Town, as of December 31, 2020, and the changes in financial position thereof for the year then ended.
+In our opinion, because of the significance of the matters discussed in the Basis for Adverse and Unmodified Opinions section of the report, the accompanying financial statements do not present fairly the financial position of the governmental activities of the Town, as of December 31, 2021, or the changes in financial position in accordance with accounting principles generally accepted in the United State of America.

-Unmodified Opinions on the Discretely Presented Component Unit, Each Major Fund, and the Aggregate Remaining Fund Information
+Unmodified Opinions on Discretely Presented Component Unit, Each Major Fund, and the Aggregate Remaining Fund Information

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the discretely presented component unit, each major fund, and the aggregate remaining fund information for the Town, as of December 31, 2020, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the discretely presented component unit, each major fund, and the aggregate remaining fund information for the Town, as of December 31, 2021, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.